-This tips will generally allow you to give an overall good look to the photographs.
+These tips will generally allow you to give an overall good look at the photographs.
 They will give you more control and mastery over the poses.
-Also, they will help you help you manipulate a pose using just your camera gear, photography skills and plain human psychology.
+Also, they will help you manipulate a pose using just your camera gear, photography skills, and plain human psychology.

 Tips to Enhance Different Features –

-It should come as no surprise that the jaw line is considered the ultimate representation of manliness.
-And since that is the representation most male models and clients typically want, it is your responsibility to make sure that jaw line appears angular and sharp in the pictures.
+It should come as no surprise that the jawline is considered the ultimate representation of manliness.
+And since that is the representation most male models and clients typically want, it is your responsibility to make sure that the jawline appears angular and sharp in the pictures.
 You can request the subject to pull their chin down.

 This will highlight the chin and will simultaneously hide the neck and any double chin that might exist.
 If the double chin is too much to be hidden by a slight chin-out pose then ask the person to use his hands in the pose in such a way that his hands hide the double chin instead.
 For example, you could ask the male model to rest his chin on his fist.

 Moreover, you can even play around with shadows to make the chin look as sharp as possible.
 Just be careful not to blend the chin with the neck and make sure that its boundary stands out from the neck.